lucamozzz/bear/README.md

         {
-            "id": "uniqueViewId", // Unique identifier for the view "name": "viewName", // Name of the view "sets": ["setId1", "setId2"], // List of logical place IDs included in the view "aggregation": {
+            "id": "uniqueViewId", // Unique identifier for the view "name": "viewName", // Name of the view "logicalPlaces": ["logicalPlaceId1", "logicalPlaceId2"], // List of logical place IDs included in the view "aggregation": {
                 "attribute1": "aggrFun" // Aggregation function (optional)
             },